ptsteadman/notebook/essays/gray-man-style.md

 of survivalists, but these profiles will still serve as gateways into the culture.
 [25]

-These trends will eventually meet somewhere with cypherpunk and anarcho-primitivism.
-As it all sloughs into the mainstream, people will begin to restrain themselves, going gray.
+As these trends blend with cypherpunk and anarcho-primitivism and slough into the mainstream, people will begin to restrain themselves, going gray.
 They will want to just barely hint at their hidden skills and intent, and be ready to move.

 ---